-3.2 Linked Tables
+3.5 Linked Tables

 In case you have fields that actually link to other tables in your base, the content of such a field is just a bunch of record IDs.
 In most cases you would want to be able to actually get the values of the one or more fields of that record.
-Therefore Airmad adds a dedicated fields to your data model at runtime called fields.@.
-The @ field contains all referenced records in linked tables.
-The example below demonstrates the usage of such fields.
+Fortunately Airmad automatically looks up the linked fields for you and replaces the ID string with an array of the actual fields.
+The replaced ID is then moved to the \ID field of the record's array.
+Let's assume you have a Type table and you want to access the Name of each type linked to your product.
+The data returned by the Airtable API looks for example as follows: